Track Coalescence and Repulsion in Multitarget Tracking: An Analysis of MHT, JPDA, and Belief Propagation Methods: MHT Methods and Track Repulsion Effect

 In a practical implementation, to reduce the computational complexity, the MAP estimates of the PT-measurement association sequence in \eqref{eq:MHT0} and of the kinematic PT state sequence in \eqref{eq:MHT1} are computed only over a sliding window of $N$ consecutive times steps.
 A hard decision on the PT-measurement association is made only at the oldest step within the window.
+The maximization in \eqref{eq:MHT0} and \eqref{eq:MHT1} is performed using the Auction algorithm or multiple frame assignment \cite{Ber:B91}.

-MHT can be formulated in a hypothesis-oriented \cite{reid79} and track-oriented \cite{Kur90,Bla04,Mor77} manner.
+MHT can be formulated in a hypothesis-oriented \cite{reid79} and a track-oriented \cite{Bar:B90,Bla04,Mor77} manner.
 The two formulations are equivalent under the assumption that target births and clutter follow Poisson point processes \cite{MorCho:C16}; however, the track-oriented MHT formulation offers a more compact representation of the \ac{da} problem.
 The computational complexity of the original hypothesis-oriented MHT formulation is still problematic due to the high number of hypotheses.
 However, it can be reduced by discarding unlikely hypotheses using, e.g., an efficient $m$-best assignment algorithm \cite{Cox96,DanNew06}.
-The more efficient track-oriented MHT methods \cite{Kur90,Bla04,Mor77} represent the \ac{da} hypotheses by a set of tree structures, where each tree represents the possible \ac{da} histories of a single PT.
+The more efficient track-oriented MHT methods \cite{Bar:B90,Bla04,Mor77} represent the \ac{da} hypotheses by a set of tree structures, where each tree represents the possible \ac{da} histories of a single PT.
 The most likely hypothesis is then found by choosing a leaf node from each single-PT tree so that no measurement is used by more than one PT.
 A fast hypothesis search is enabled by combinatorial optimization methods \cite{PatDeb92,deb97,PooRij93,PooGad06}.